draghuram/pythonintro/doc/source/intro.rst

 use Python that is available on your computer (it usually comes preinstalled on Linux and perhaps even Mac) or install it yourself.
-But there is another far easier option which is handy if you onpy have access to Chromebook (as most middle school students do these days).
+But there is another far easier option which is handy if you only have access to Chromebook (as most middle school students do these days).
 That option is to use Python in the cloud and in particular this one: